-- Three truancies/unexcused absences/tardy truants (30 minutes or more) - o Student is identified as a truant per Education Code 48260 - o School site will send Truant letter 1 to the student's parent/guardian - o Student may be assigned Saturday school(s) - o Student will be referred to a counselor - Six truancies/unexcused absences/tardy truants (30 minutes or more) - o Student is identified as a habitual truant - o School site sends Truant letter 2 to the student's parent/guardian - o Student may be assigned to Saturday school(s) - o School site will invite parents to a Student Attendance Review Team (SART).
-Students will be placed on an attendance contract. - o District Office send student and parent an invitation to Parent/District Attorney (DA) meeting - Ten truancies/unexcused absences/tardy truants (30 minutes or more) - o School site submits a Student Attendance Review Board (SARB) packet to the District SARB Coordinator - o District SARB Coordinator reviews the packet and determines eligibility for a SARB hearing
+- Three truancies/unexcused absences/tardy truants (30 minutes or more) - Student is identified as a truant per Education Code 48260 School site will send Truant letter 1 to the student's parent/guardian Student may be assigned Saturday school(s) Student will be referred to a counselor Six truancies/unexcused absences/tardy truants (30 minutes or more) - Student is identified as a habitual truant 0 - School site sends Truant letter 2 to the student's parent/guardian 0 - 0 Student may be assigned to Saturday school(s) - School site will invite parents to a Student Attendance Review Team (SART).
+Students will be placed on an 0 attendance contract. - District Office send student and parent an invitation to Parent/District Attorney (DA) meeting - Ten truancies/unexcused absences/tardy truants (30 minutes or more) School site submits a Student Attendance Review Board (SARB) packet to the District SARB Coordinator District SARB Coordinator reviews the packet and determines eligibility for a SARB hearing 0